martinsolent/bdats_2/docs/portfolio/software_portfolio.md

 As you approach the End-Point Assessment (EPA), you will need to select **six of your strongest portfolio items.** For each item, you will create a narrative documentation that clearly links the work to the relevant KSBs for the **Professional Discussion (AE2).**

 You will be given a template to support this process.
 Below is an example of one of the sections (or "blocks") included in the template.
-These blocks (Appendix C) are designed to help you:
+These blocks - [Appendix C](#appendix-c) are designed to help you:

 * Map your work to the appropriate KSBs
 * Apply the correct assessment criteria